 Elsewhere, Russian composer Igor Stravinksy’s use of rhythm was highly innovative, utilizing frequently shifting time signatures.

 This is particularly evident in his revolutionary ballet The Rite of Spring, which caused quite a stir when it was first performed in 1913:

 War and Political Upheaval

-With two World Wars, the 20th Century was a time of major social and political change, and it was inevitable that this would have an impact upon the arts.
+With two World Wars, the 20th Century was a time of major social and political change, and it was inevitable that this would have an impact on the arts.

-Working in Stalinist Russia, Dmitri Shostakovich was forced to scale back his modernism in favour of a more populist, Romantic-inspired style in his symphonic works that was acceptable to the authorities, yet which remained highly creative, while his chamber works display more overtly modernist characteristics.
+Working in Stalinist Russia, Dmitri Shostakovich was forced to scale back his modernism in favor of a more populist, Romantic-inspired style in his symphonic works that was acceptable to the authorities, yet remained highly creative, while his chamber works display more overtly modernist characteristics.

 Perhaps partly in response to the trauma of the First World War, the interwar years saw a return to more ordered art in general, with a focus on structure and emotional restraint.